 When Can A Prenuptial Agreement Be Invalidated?

-A Carrollton, Georgia Family Law Attorney Can Help
+Talk to A Carrollton, Georgia Family Law Attorney

 It is important to talk to a Carrollton, Georgia family law attorney before signing a prenuptial or postnuptial agreement, so you can be certain of the consequences of signing the agreement, and so you will know your rights.
-A prenuptial or postnuptial agreement should always be prepared by an attorney.
-If you have already signed an agreement that you believe is unfair, an experienced family law attorney can advise you about your chances of having the agreement overturned.
+If you have questions about an agreement you have already signed, a Carrollton, Ga. family law attorney can let you know your options.
+Call Moffitt Law, LLC today.